JoeyYHT/SimplyP/README.md

 ## Installation

 If you don't have an up-to-date Python installation, a good option is the [Anaconda Python distribution](https://www.anaconda.com/download/).
-Model development was carried out using **Python 2.7**.
+Model development was carried out using **Python 2.7**, but the current code has also been tested with **Python 3.6**.

 1. From the Anaconda prompt, create a new clean conda environment for SimplyP